jcw349/nextclade_data/data/community/staph-b/wnv/README.md

 | longitude  | decimal longitude values of the collection sites represented by the value in division    |

 #### Nextstrain Build:
-Followed [grubaughlab/WNV-nextstrain](https://github.com/grubaughlab/WNV-nextstrain) pipeline with some minor modifications to process the data collected from the above sources.
+WNV-ns-global was built with data gathered from sources described above and were processed using the [grubaughlab/WNV-nextstrain](https://github.com/grubaughlab/WNV-nextstrain) pipeline with some minor modifications to the scripts.
+##### All Clades
-Modified workflow for this nextclade build can be found here: [github.com/jcw349/WNV-ns-global](https://github.com/jcw349/WNV-ns-global)
+Modified workflow for this nextclade build can be found here: [github.com/jcw349/WNV-ns-global](https://github.com/jcw349/WNV-ns-global).
+##### Lineage Ia Tree
+The Lineage Ia tree is a subset of the larger tree that included all clades to offer easier navigation and visualization.
+The subset tree is extracted using [matUtils](https://usher-wiki.readthedocs.io/en/latest/matUtils.html#extract)

 #### Initial clade and strain designations:
 Initial clade and strain memberships are designated in publications.
 References from which we retrieved the clade and strain names are listed below.